RavensbourneWebMedia/UX-design/sessions/01/README.md

 # The first experiment - Competitor Analysis Round 1

-Re-visit on of the exhibitions that you have seen as part of your tour with your team mate(s).
+Re-visit one of the exhibitions that you have seen as part of your tour with your team mate(s).

 Observe and analyse the following: